 * Unfortunately, companies rarely state how many shaves a razor blade will be good for.
 This is our best estimate based on personal experience and interpretation of various razor brands’ FAQs.

-The cost for the razor handle varies between brands, especially for safety razors.
+The cost of the razor handle varies between brands, especially for safety razors.
 Here we wanted to present the data that we found for popular safety and cartridge razors:

 |Safety Razor||Merkur 34C||$40.00|

 |Safety Razor||Merkur 38C||$60.00|

 |Cartridge Razor||Gillette Mach 3||$7.00|